NBA on TBS: Coverage anomalies

-Current broadcasts
+Previous broadcasts

 On isolated occasions (typically during the playoffs) since TNT assumed partial cable rights to the NBA, TBS has served as an overflow feed for certain games.
 In 2003, TBS aired a doubleheader of first round Game 6 matchups (the Indiana Pacers-Boston Celtics and San Antonio Spurs-Phoenix Suns series).
 On May 22, 2006, due to Game 7 of the San Antonio Spurs-Dallas Mavericks series going into overtime, TBS aired part of the Game 7 Western Conference playoff match between the Los Angeles Clippers and Phoenix Suns.
 On May 14, 2004, the same situation arose, as Game 5 of the New Jersey Nets-Detroit Pistons playoff series lasted three overtimes.
 However, due to scheduling conflicts with TBS, TNT had to air part of the Sacramento Kings-Minnesota Timberwolves game that was supposed to follow on NBA TV.
-The first few minutes of Game 4 of the 2007 Western Conference Semifinal between the Phoenix Suns and San Antonio Spurs were shown on TBS, due to the game between the Cleveland Cavaliers and the New Jersey Nets running past the former's 9:30 p.m.
+The first few minutes of Game 4 of the 2007 Western Conference Semi-final between the Phoenix Suns and San Antonio Spurs were shown on TBS, due to the game between the Cleveland Cavaliers and the New Jersey Nets running past the former's 9:30 p.m.
 Eastern start time.
-In 2021 NBA playoffs, Game 5 between the Los Angeles Clippers and the Utah Jazz had to temporarily air on TBS due to the Hawks/76ers game finishing later than usual.
+In the 2021 NBA playoffs, Game 5 between the Los Angeles Clippers and the Utah Jazz had to temporarily air on TBS due to the game between the Atlanta Hawks and Philadelphia 76ers finishing later than usual.

 The above situations are not unlike those that have been encountered during TBS telecasts of Major League Baseball Division Series games since 2007; at times, due to certain games running over their scheduled end time, TNT has had to air the first few minutes of games that TBS is supposed to cover.

-Since 2015, TBS has simulcast TNT’s coverage of the NBA All-Star Game.
-In 2019, instead of simulcasting TNT’s feed, TBS carried a special Players Only telecast, with Greg Anthony, a former NBA first-round pick, doing play-by-play, Hall of Famer Charles Barkley from Inside the NBA, and Kevin Garnett, Minnesota Timberwolves legend, analyzing the game, with former NBA 3-point marksman Dennis Scott reporting from the sidelines.
-TBS returned to simulcasting TNT’s feed in 2020, after the Players Only brand was canceled by the NBA, Turner Sports, and NBA TV.
+From 2015 to 2025, TBS has simulcast TNT's coverage of the NBA All-Star Game.
+In 2019, instead of simulcasting TNT's feed, TBS carried a special Players Only telecast, with Greg Anthony, a former NBA first-round pick, doing play-by-play, Hall of Famer Charles Barkley from Inside the NBA, and Kevin Garnett, Minnesota Timberwolves legend, analyzing the game, and former NBA 3-point marksman Dennis Scott reporting from the sidelines.
+TBS returned to simulcasting TNT's feed in 2020, after the Players Only brand was canceled by the Turner Sports.
 In 2022 and 2023, the Inside the NBA crew called TBS' alternate broadcast of the All-Star Game.
+TBS later returned to simulcasting TNT's feed in 2024 and 2025 as future alternate broadcasts moved to sister channel TruTV.